tinymce/tinymce-docs/enterprise/server/self-hosting-hunspell.md

 {{site.requires_5_9v}}

 {{site.productname}} 5.9 introduced support for Hunspell dictionaries.
-Hunspell dictionaries can be obtained from various sources, but the files must be stored in a specific structure to work with {{site.productname}} Spell Checker Pro. {{site.companyname}} provides dowloadable bundles that have the required structure.
+Hunspell dictionaries can be obtained from various sources, but the files must be stored in a specific structure to work with {{site.productname}} Spell Checker Pro. {{site.companyname}} provides downloadable bundles that have the required structure.

 To add Hunspell dictionaries to a self-hosted {{site.productname}}: